angular/angular/aio/content/guide/http.md

 {@a error-details}
 ### Getting error details

-An app should give the user useful feedback when data access fails.
+An application should give the user useful feedback when data access fails.
 A raw error object is not particularly useful as feedback.
 In addition to detecting that an error has occurred, you need to get error details and use those details to compose a user-friendly response.